 Should dementia patients watch TV?

-Watching TV is a popular leisure activity for many people, but it can become a challenge when disturbed by dementia symptoms.
+Watching TV is a popular leisure activity for many older people, but it can become a challenge when disturbed by dementia symptoms.
 It is generally advisable not to allow dementia patients to watch TV unsupervised.
 However, watching TV with a caregiver or a person close to them can be good for the emotional well-being of the dementia patient.

 Is coloring good for dementia patients?

 Coloring is a good activity for dementia patients since it shows positive outcomes, most notably a decrease in anxiety and agitation.
 The therapeutic value of activities like coloring partly comes from the person’s need to concentrate and in participating so that they essentially stop thinking about their troubles while coloring.

 Do dementia patients feel lonely?